-The training consists of a driving course designed to bring your driving up to the standard that is required for the DSA Test of Driving Ability.
+The training consists of a driving course designed to bring your driving up to the standard that is required for the DVSA Test of Driving Ability.
 This includes a session when you will prepare for and take your test.
 The training is all carried out in our cars.
 Our method of training is popular with the Police and used on other advance driving courses and is good grounding for your Test of Ability to Instruct (Part 3) At this stage you may wish to discuss with us the option of starting work.
-After passing your Part 2 you will then be allowed to teach to enhance your future skills.

 The Instructional Ability Test enables you to demonstrate your ability to pass on the knowledge you have acquired to a 'learner driver' and again can be taken at certain specified test centres.
-The test itself is in two halves and lasts approximately one hour.
+The test itself lasts approximately one hour.
 You will need to be well prepared for this test.
 There is a limit of three attempts for the Part 2 and Part 3 Tests.

-We get you working in a team with another trainee.
+After your 40 hours of training on part 3, We get you working with an ADI in as a team.
 This is a well-established and highly productive method of training.
-Mock Tests are given to ensure any remaining problems or misunderstandings are highlighted and can be dealt with effectively for both Parts 2 and 3.
+Mock Tests are given to ensure any remaining problems or misunderstandings are highlighted and can be dealt with effectively for part 3.

-In order to qualify as a Driving Standards Agency Approved Driving Instructor there are certain requirements, which you must meet; not everyone can become a Driving Instructor.
+In order to qualify as a Driving Standards Agency Approved Driving Instructor there are certain requirements, which you must meet.

 - You should be a fit and proper person to have your name entered in the Register